tigerbeetledb/tigerbeetle/docs/internals/ARCHITECTURE.md

 representing component that owns the structure.
 So there's always a natural limit of how many concurrent tasks can be in flight!

-In summary, static allocation is not the goal, but rather a forcing function to ensure that everything has a limit, and a natural consequence of the limits.
+In summary, **static allocation is not the goal, but rather a forcing function to ensure that everything has a limit**, and a natural consequence of the limits.

 Somewhat surprisingly, our experience is that static allocation also simplifies the system greatly.
 You need to spend more time up-front thinking through what data you need to store where, but, after